kojiromike/magento-retail-order-management/docs/PRODUCT_EXPORT.md

 		<tr>
 			<td>_giftcard</td>
 			<td>ExtendedAttributes/</td>
-			<td>For gift cards, will include the <code>GiftCardFacing</code> element, set to the product's "Name" attribute and the <code>GiftCardTenderCode</code> to the appropriate eBay Enterprise Retail Order Management tender code for the type of gift card.</td>
+			<td>For gift cards, will include the <code>GiftCardFacing</code> element, set to the product's "Name" attribute and the <code>GiftCardTenderCode</code> set to the product's <a href="#attributes-provided-by-the-ebay-enterprise-retail-order-management-extension">"Gift Card Tender Code"</a> attribute.</td>
 			<td>No</td>
 		</tr>
 		<tr>